karmacelina/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > 1) pushd, 2) popd -- useful to move between directories; 3) mkdir -p path/to/follow <-- very useful to create "compound" path rather than making folders one-by-one
+> > 1) pushd
+2) popd -- useful to move between directories
+3) mkdir -p path/to/follow <-- very useful to create "compound" path rather than making folders one-by-one

 ---